 Where will the sessions be conducted?

-I work out of three centres in Sydney’s Eastern Suburbs:
+I work out of two health centres in Sydney’s Eastern Suburbs:

 Outside of these practices I may be able to provide sessions via telehealth.
 Please contact me to find out availability.